maikvandergaag/maikvandergaag.github.io/_posts/2025/2025-09-01-bicep-extensions.md

 * [Creating a Local Extension with .Net](https://github.com/Azure/bicep/blob/main/docs/experimental/local-deploy-dotnet-quickstart.md)

-## Start Testing Bicep Local deployments.
+## Start Testing Bicep Local deployments

 To get started deploying with local deployments, a few steps need to be taken.
 For these steps, we use the repository below as a reference.